senushidinara/VDrop/README.md

 VultraDrop isn't magic; it's a carefully orchestrated symphony of modern web technologies designed to create an illusion of life.

 *   **The Stage (`App.tsx` & `LiveSystem.tsx`):** `App.tsx` is the entry point, setting up the `ThemeProvider`.
 The real conductor is `LiveSystem.tsx`.
 It manages the application's primary state: which "scene" or "layer" of the lifeform is currently active.
-It orchestrates the cinematic journey from the `GenesisDemo` to the interactive exploration, and finally to the `CreativeHyperverse`.
+It orchestrates the cinematic journey.

 *   **The Soul (`CreativeHyperverse.tsx`):** This is the heart of the application's *function*.
 It's a complex state machine that manages the entire manifestation workflow.
-It takes the user's vision, calls the various services in a precise sequence, and updates the UI in real-time as the creative assets (script, audio, images) are returned.
+It takes the user's vision, calls the various services in a precise sequence, and updates the UI in real-time.

-*   **The Nerves (`services/*.ts`):** This directory is the nervous system connecting the portal to the lifeform's distributed mind and voice.
+*   **The Nerves (`services/*.ts`):** This directory is the nervous system connecting the portal to the lifeform's distributed mind and voice. `geminiService.ts` and `elevenLabsService.ts` contain the logic for communicating with the APIs, including carefully engineered prompts.
-    *   `geminiService.ts`: Contains the logic for communicating with both Gemini (for scripts) and Imagen (for visuals).
-It includes carefully engineered prompts to coax the best creative output from the models.
-    *   `elevenLabsService.ts`: Handles the API calls to generate the narration.
-It manages authentication and converts the returned audio stream into a playable format.
-    *   `musicService.ts`: A clever simulation that mimics a generative music AI by selecting a pre-existing thematic score based on keywords in the user's vision.

 *   **The Living World (The `visualizations` Directory):** Each component in this directory is a self-contained universe.
 They use the **HTML5 Canvas API** and `requestAnimationFrame` to create fluid, performant, and continuously running animations that give each layer of the lifeform its distinct, living personality.
-They are designed to be full-screen, immersive experiences.

 *   **The Aesthetic (`index.html` & `ThemeContext.tsx`):** A powerful, dynamic theming system is defined in the `<style>` block of `index.html` using CSS variables.
-The `ThemeContext` allows the `ThemeSwitcher` component to change the active theme on the fly, instantly altering the entire application's color palette and mood with a single class change on the `<body>` tag.
+The `ThemeContext` allows the `ThemeSwitcher` component to change the active theme on the fly.

 </details>